 Disasters are unpredictable and devasting.
-Whether it is a natural disaster or a cyberattack, the damage to businesses and IT infrastructure is unavoidable.
+Whether it is a natural disaster or a cyberattack, damage to businesses and IT infrastructure is unavoidable.
 While we don’t have much construction experience, we can certainly help the recovery process by sharing our tips and insight to answer the question: Why is disaster recovery important (and why every company needs it).

 What is a disaster recovery plan?